What Is Hypothyroidism?

 Dose Adjustment

-TSH should be measured 6 weeks after initiation or dose adjustment.
-The dose is titrated until TSH reaches the target range.
-After stabilization, annual TSH.
+Measure TSH 6 weeks after initiation or dose adjustment.
+Titrate the dose until TSH reaches the target range.
+After stabilization, check TSH annually.
 Factors that change requirements: pregnancy (30-50% increase), aging, concomitant medications.

 Special Situations

 Pregnancy: TSH target < 2.5 mIU/L in the 1st trimester.
 Older adults: avoid TSH suppression (risk of atrial fibrillation and osteoporosis).
-Central hypothyroidism: monitor by free T4, not by TSH.
+Central hypothyroidism: monitor with free T4, not TSH.

 Complementary Approaches